awesomedotnetcore/LambdaSharpTool/Samples/AlexaSample/ReadMe.md

 ## Function Code

-Alexa Skill requests can be parsed using the excellent [Alexa.NET](https://github.com/timheuer/alexa-skills-dotnet) library by Tim Heuer and by deriving the function from the `ALambdaFunction<T>` base class.
+Alexa Skill requests can be parsed using the [Alexa.NET](https://github.com/timheuer/alexa-skills-dotnet) library by Tim Heuer and by deriving the function from the `ALambdaFunction<T>` base class.

 ```csharp
 public class Function : ALambdaFunction<SkillRequest, SkillResponse> {